AxelMulyadi002/star-paterns-golang/README.md

 # star-paterns-golang

-type go run . in terminal or cmd or git bash
+type 'go run .' in terminal or cmd or git bash